Strengthen the Church

 Christians often face discrimination or persecution and are in urgent need of encouragement.
 Faith in Jesus can be very costly; Muslims who have become Christians often pay a high price and are put under pressure by family and friends.
 Leaving Islam (apostasy) is considered to be treason; there are numerous stories about divorce, imprisonment, torture and even death after Muslims became Christians.
 There is a great need for encouragement to stand strong in their faith.
 Many of them often have no other believers in the vicinity.

-We provide discipleship and bible school-style programs and music and pastoral programs to strengthen the faith of young believers and for those without access to a church.
+We provide discipleship and bible school-style programs, music and pastoral programs to strengthen the faith of Christians in the Arab World.

 Read more about our current productions.

 Coptic Christians in Egypt are the largest Christian community in the Middle East.
 The Coptic Orthodox Church is one of the oldest, surviving churches in the region.
 There are, however, many Copts who are no longer actively involved in church life.
 Without the strong community relationships, they run the risk of drifting away from their faith.

 Arab Vision is working with the Coptic Church in Egypt through a project that will encourage Coptic Christians to rejoin the community life of the church and revitalise their faith.

 People will be invited to share a weekly community meal and watch a video.
 They will hear the faith presented in a manner which is designed to revive their enthusiasm.
 After seven meetings of sharing meals and faith presentations, they will be invited to a conference where they will have the opportunity to renew their commitment to the faith and to the church community.
 Subsequently they will receive follow-up to help them persevere in their commitments.

 We have produced 8 videos of about half an hour each, presenting the faith through topics like baptism, confirmation, Eucharist, penance and reconciliation, marriage, serving in the church community (vital elements in the Coptic Church) and community-life.